 Every year, plant caretakers prune around 25,000 kg of plant material, which grows back after just one year.
 A lot of the clippings are shredded and returned to the Bush, as the nutrient cycles play a major role in this ecosystem.

 The animal collection in the Bush includes representatives of all classes of vertebrates.
 Freshwater rays, catfish and tilapia represent the group of fish.
 Anoles, basilisks, iguanas, turtles and a caiman represent the reptiles.
 Amphibians are currently only represented by Leptodactylidae, or "whistling frogs", which are mostly nocturnal.
 The Bush is also home to a number of mammalian species, such as the diurnal (active during the day) megabats and the nocturnal Seba's short-tailed bats.
 They fulfil an important role in the Bush as pollinators.
-Other permanent mammalian residents of the Bush include the small-clawed otter, aardvarks, and the capybaras.
+Other permanent mammalian residents of the Bush include the small-clawed otter and aardvarks.
 Last but not least, over thirty bird species fulfil a vital role within the rich animal life in Burgers' Bush.